microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/New-MgExternalIndustryDataYear.md

 # New-MgExternalIndustryDataYear

 ## SYNOPSIS
-Create a new yearTimePeriodDefinition object.
+Create new navigation property to years for external

 ## SYNTAX